hanaa-mohamed/cpprelude/docs/string.md

 string_slice view(usize offset, usize char_count = 0);
 ```

-Creates a view a.k.a. sub-string of this string starting at `offset` and with the length of `char_count` if `char_count = 0` then the sub-string will extend to the end of the original string.
+Creates a view a.k.a. sub-string of this string starting at `offset` and with the length of `char_count`.
+If `char_count = 0` then the sub-string will extend to the end of the original string.

 #### count